MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 > [!div class="button"]
 > [Get started with Win32](/windows/win32/desktop-programming/)

 You also have access to modern Windows platform features and APIs provided by the **Windows App SDK**.
-For more information, see [Update existing apps](#update-existing-apps) later in this article.
+For more information, see [Modernize your desktop apps](../desktop/modernize/index.md).

 <!-- - [Set up your development environment](../windows-app-sdk/set-up-your-development-environment.md)
 - [Get started with classic Win32 desktop apps](/windows/win32/desktop-programming/)